BOAC Flight 911: Aftermath

-This accident was one of five fatal aircraft disasters—four commercial and one military—in Japan in 1966, and occurred less than 24 hours after Canadian Pacific Air Lines Flight 402 crashed and burned on landing at Haneda.
+This accident was one of five fatal aircraft disasters in Japan in 1966, and occurred less than 24 hours after Canadian Pacific Air Lines Flight 402 crashed and burned on landing at Haneda.
 Film footage shows Flight 911 taxiing past the still-smoldering wreckage of Flight 402 immediately before taking off for the last time.
-The combined effect of these five accidents shook public confidence in commercial aviation in Japan, and both Japan Air Lines and All Nippon Airways were forced to cut back some domestic service due to reduced demand.
+The combined effect of these five accidents shook public confidence in commercial aviation in Japan, and the reduced demand forced both Japan Air Lines and All Nippon Airways to cut back some domestic service.

 Victims

 The victims included a group of 75 Americans associated with the Thermo King company of Minneapolis, Minnesota, on a two-week company-sponsored tour of Japan and Southeast Asia.
 There were 26 couples traveling together in the group, and a total of 63 children were orphaned as a result of the accident.

 The victims also included actor and dancer Sonne Teal and four other female impersonators of Le Carrousel de Paris (reported to be named Kismie, Coco, Christine and Lady Cobra), who were performing on an international tour.

 Several booked passengers cancelled their tickets at the last moment to see a ninja demonstration.
 These passengers—Albert R. Broccoli, Harry Saltzman, Ken Adam, Lewis Gilbert and Freddie Young—were in Japan scouting locations for the fifth James Bond film, You Only Live Twice (1967).